 - While the coconut milk mixture is simmering, make the rice.
 Place rice in a medium-size sauce pan.
 Rinse 3 times by covering the rice with plenty of water and swishing the water with your hand.
 Drain off as much water as possible in between rinses.
 After the third rinse, drain well and then add the 1 1/2 cups of water.
 Bring to a boil, then reduce to a steady, low simmer and cook uncovered, until most of the water has evaporated and wet “craters” form on top of the rice.
 (Watch the rice carefully and don’t let it get too dry.)
 Cover tightly and remove from heat.
 Allow to sit 10 minutes, then uncover and fluff with a fork.
 At this point you can cover it again to keep warm until ready to serve.

 - Combine peanuts and the finely chopped cilantro.

 - An alternate way to prepare these bowls is to shred the rotisserie chicken and add it to the broth.
 Combine the veggies in a medium-size bowl.
-Ladle the broth into bowls then top with a scoop of the rice and a pile of the fresh veggies.
+Ladle the broth into 4 individual serving bowls.
+Top with a scoop of the rice and a pile of the fresh veggies.
 Garnish with peanuts and fresh herbs.